AndrewBarzu/angular-battleships/README.md

 # Battleships

 Welcome to my battleships game implementation, now ported to a web framework!
+Game is up and running at https://andrewbarzu.github.io/angular-battleships/

 ## Difficulty levels